 Why You Need the Best Lawyer for 1st Degree Assault Charges

 First Degree Assault is considered to be one of the most serious crimes in Colorado.
 A conviction may result in long-term consequences such as prison time.
 The two most important things you can do now are to:

 1.Remain Silent: Don't talk to the police about your situation.

 2.Get Help: Contact an expert defense lawyer to work on your case.

 Don't put your future on the line and plead guilty or work with an overworked public defender, or an inexperienced lawyer.
 Instead, protect your future by hiring the best Denver criminal defense attorney for your case.
-The attorneys at O'Malley and Sawyer have 40 years of combined experience, and will put this experience to work for you.
+The attorneys at O'Malley and Sawyer, LLC have decades of combined experience, and will put this experience to work for you.
 We are often able to get cases dismissed, work out favorable plea agreements, or lessen sentences by interviewing witnesses and showing your lack of intent in committing the offense.
 The prosecution is gathering evidence against you; work with a lawyer who will gather proof to protect your freedom in the courtroom.